CodingMilitia/Blog/_posts/2019-09-11-aspnet-029-from-zero-to-overkill-simplifying-the-bff-with-proxykit.md

 - proxykit
 ---

-In this episode, we'll revise our current backend for front implementation, introducing ProxyKit to simplify request routing to backing APIs, foregoing the need to implement everything manually.
+In this episode, we'll revise our current backend for frontend implementation, introducing ProxyKit to simplify request routing to backing APIs, foregoing the need to implement everything manually.

 For the walk-through you can check out the next video, but if you prefer a quick read, skip to the written synthesis.